sahastrika/storage-/README.md

-# storage
+# Devops
-To automate the lun provisioning in python in my environment.
+MAster devops in 30days